 Purple Reign: Prince, Morris Day AND the Time.
 They are all here, but not for real.
 This is a "tribute" to Minneapolis funk with the little purple guy front and center.
 Purple Reign puts on an energetic show that's a passable imitation of the real thing.
 Bring your dancing shoes, or be prepared to steal some.

-Number of TVs: Fourteen TVs fill this small space that also serves as the bar and snack bar called Pete and Shorty.
+Number of TVs: Nine TVs fill a sports book space and a few more are in the bar called Pete and Shorty.

-Number of Seats: A few at the bar and around, totalling about 40.
+Number of Seats: Nine in the dedicated sports book area.
+A few at the bar and around, totalling about 40.
 This is a place to have a beer and watch a game.
 But if your main interest is settling in and watching sports, then skip it.
 You're supposed to be social here.
+We're not so good at that.

 How Many Betting Windows?
 Two windows with slate boards behind, we think.
 Actually, we aren't sure because this girl walked by and we lost track while counting.